 Address: Conservatorium Road Bennelong Point.

-Known as “a palace for horses”, the building was so expensive it caused Macquarie to be recalled to Mother England.
+Famous convict architect Francis Greenway built it.
+The building, known as “a palace for horses”, was so expensive it caused Macquarie to be recalled to Mother England.

 Today you can visit the building to attend one of the many concerts put on by students or stroll the outside when touring the Botanic Gardens.